 The operation of the ABS system is accompanied by vibration and noise.

-For optimal stopping of the vehicle, keep depressing the brake pedal even if it vibrates.
+To ensure optimal stopping of the vehicle, continue to press the brake pedal even if it vibrates.

-Do not reduce the pressure on the brake pedal.
+Do not reduce the force applied to the brake pedal.

-Mechanical sounds may be heard when starting the vehicle after turning on the ignition.
+When starting the car after turning on the ignition, mechanical sounds may be heard.
 This is normal during the ABS activation process.

 Malfunction

-Warning: If the ABS malfunctions, the wheels may lock up if you brake harder than usual.
-The benefits of ABS are no longer available.
-When braking hard, the vehicle may lose control and swerve to one side.
+Warning: If the ABS is faulty, the wheels may lock up if you brake harder than usual.
+The benefits of ABS are then no longer available.
+If you brake hard, the vehicle may lose control and swerve.

-Contact a service station immediately to have the problem rectified.
+Contact a service station immediately to have the fault corrected.